tezizzm/pcf-ers-dotnetcore-demo/README.md

 - `CfDeploy` - deploys to current TAS with the following features:

-  - 3 copies of app `cpdemo-blue`, `cpdemo-green`, and `cpdemo-backend`.
-Blue/green will be assigned public routes via default domain, while `ers-backend` will be mapped to an internal (container-to-container) domain.
+  - 2 copies of app `cpdemo-blue`, `cpdemo-green`, and `cpdemo-backend`.
+Blue/green will be assigned public routes via default domain
-  - Allow blue/green apps to talk c2c to `ers-backend` on port `8433`. `ers-backend` uses CF container identity cert for port 8433
   - If available in marketplace, create and bind to all apps the following services: mysql, eureka, sso

   Use this target to automate deployment of full demo to TAS

 - `AsaDeploy` - deploys app to Azure Spring Apps Enterprise.
 If deployment name not specifies, deploys twice into `green` and `blue` deployments

 ## Tanzu Application Service